Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Dataset Creation

 \subsection{Annotation Setup}

-The dataset was annotated by five authors through a multi-stage collaborative process.
-Four authors conducted the primary annotation, while a fifth author acted as an adjudicator to resolve disagreements and maintain consistency across domains.
+The dataset was annotated by the same five authors through a collaborative process.
+Four primary annotators are senior undergraduate students majoring in Data Science who possess a deep academic knowledge of LLMs and their relationship with cultural understanding.
+A fifth author, serving as the adjudicator, is a domain expert with prior research experience in LLM cultural understandings, who was responsible for resolving any disagreements among the annotators.
 Each annotator was initially assigned two domains, with one annotator covering three domains to account for all nine domains.
-After data collection from heterogeneous sources, the annotated instances were randomized and reassigned for cross-verification.
-This process helped minimize annotator-specific bias, improve consistency, and ensure that all textual outputs remained grounded in the associated images.

-We followed a shared annotation protocol throughout the process.
-Annotators were instructed to ensure that all captions and questions were directly supported by visual evidence, culturally appropriate, and linguistically natural in Bangla.
-For VQA, they were additionally asked to construct plausible distractors while maintaining a single unambiguous correct answer.
-For captioning, the goal was to produce concise yet informative descriptions that captured both the visible content and its culturally relevant context.

-Disagreements most commonly involved the degree of cultural specificity to include, the interpretation of culturally nuanced visual elements, and the formulation of semantically similar but clearly incorrect answer options.
-Such cases were discussed among the annotators and, where necessary, resolved by the adjudicating author.
-To assess reliability, we computed inter-annotator agreement on a cross-verified subset using Cohen’s kappa and obtained a score of \( \kappa = 0.87 \), indicating strong agreement.
+The annotated instances were then reassigned to other annotators on a domain-wise basis.
+This process helped minimize annotator-specific bias and improve consistency.
+We ensured that each domain was annotated by at least two primary annotators, achieving an overall inter-annotator agreement of $\kappa = 0.87$.
+For a detailed domain-wise breakdown, see Appendix~\ref{app:inter_annotator_details}.
+Disagreements most commonly involved the degree of cultural specificity to include, the interpretation of culturally nuanced visual elements, and the formulation of semantically similar but clearly incorrect answers.
+Such cases were discussed among the annotators and resolved by the adjudicating author.